|by L. James Hammond|

 Ogburn discusses several passages from Shakespeare's plays in which the author seems to be ridiculing the idea that his works had been written by the Stratford man.
 In As You Like It, the ex-courtier Touchstone seems to represent Oxford, while William, the character who has "a pretty wit" but is "not learned", seems to represent the Stratford man.
 Touchstone tells William that "drink, being pour'd out of a cup into a glass, by filling the one doth empty the other; for all your writers do consent that ipse [himself] is he.
 Now, you are not ipse, for I am he."
 This remark has no relation to the rest of the play.

 Though the concealment of Oxford's authorship is one of the strangest facts in the history of literature, it isn't entirely without precedent.
-The works ascribed to the Roman playwright Terence were thought by many to have been written by Scipio and Laelius; Cicero names Laelius as the author.
-But since Scipio and Laelius, like Oxford, were noblemen, they couldn't appear in public as playwrights.
-In the early nineteenth century, Sir Walter Scott published his novels anonymously to avoid disgracing the family name.
+The works ascribed to the Roman playwright Terence were thought by many to have been written by someone else — by a nobleman who didn’t want his name associated with plays.[34B] In the early 19th century, Sir Walter Scott published several novels anonymously to avoid disgracing the family name.

 Music and visual art, like literature, were long considered unworthy of a nobleman.
 The ancient Greeks viewed even the greatest sculptors as mere laborers.
 In medieval times, the social position of painters was similar to that of carpenters and other craftsmen.
 Two centuries ago, musicians were little better than servants; Haydn wore a servant's livery, and Mozart sometimes ate at the servants' table.
 Not until the Romantic period, not until the early nineteenth century, did writers and artists begin to attain the high status that they enjoy today.
 Even Stratfordians admit that writing plays was unsuitable for a person in Oxford's position; a nobleman was expected to confine himself to otium and bellum, leisure and war.